 Taoism began in China during the Zhou era.
 Taoists believe in the Tao, which means the way.
 The Tao is an indescribable force behind nature and all living things.
 Taoists believe in Wuwei or non-action, which means going with the natural flow or way of things like a stick being carried along on a stream.
 Taoism also teaches humility and compassion.
 Taoists worship many different gods.

 The Zhou period is sometimes called China's formative period because so much of Chinese philosophy developed at that time.
 The Chinese form of divination called I Ching was probably developed during the early part of the Zhou era.
 The idea of Yin and Yang also appeared during the Zhou dynasty.
-The ancient Chinese believed that all matter is made of 2 opposite and complimentary principles.
-Yin is feminine, soft, gentle, dark, receptive, yielding and wet.
-Yang is masculine, bright, hard, hot, active, dry and aggressive.
+The ancient Chinese believed that all matter is made of 2 opposite and complementary principles.
+Yin is feminine, soft, gentle, dark, receptive, yielding, and wet.
+Yang is masculine, bright, hard, hot, active, dry, and aggressive.
 Everything is a mixture of these 2 opposites.
-The ancient Chinese also believed there were 5 elements, wood, fire, earth, metal and water.
+The ancient Chinese also believed there were 5 elements, wood, fire, earth, metal, and water.
 During the Zhou period the Chinese art of acupuncture was invented.

 In 771 the Rong, a people from the west, invaded and the Zhou moved their capital to Luoyang.
 Afterwards the power of the Zhou kings declined.
 The Zhou state broke up into separate states (although it was still nominally a single state with a Zhou king at its head).
 The nobles under the Zhou king effectively became independent rulers.
 The different states went to war and the stronger ones conquered the weaker till there were only a few left.
 Finally one state, the Qin, conquered its rivals and its ruler became emperor of China.
 So began the Qin dynasty.